loukmillher/sdi-router-web-gui/README.md

 - **Demo Mode**: Use `./start-demo.sh` to test UI without hardware
 - **Logs**: Check browser console and server terminal for error messages
 - **Documentation**: See `Documentation/` folder for detailed guides

+## Attribution

+This project uses the **Blackmagic Router Control Protocol**, which is the official protocol for controlling Blackmagic Design VideoHub routers.
+Blackmagic Design and VideoHub are trademarks of Blackmagic Design Pty Ltd. This project is not affiliated with or endorsed by Blackmagic Design.

+For protocol details, see the official Blackmagic documentation and the included `Blackmagic Router Control Protocol.pdf`.

+## License

+This project is licensed under the [MIT License](LICENSE).
+See the LICENSE file for details.